 Taking aspirin to prevent heart disease in women

-But, don't start taking aspirin for heart disease prevention on your own.
-Talk with your doctor about the risks and benefits of taking aspirin based on your individual risk factor.
+Never start taking aspirin for heart disease prevention on your own.
+Talk with your doctor about your risks and benefits of taking aspirin.